Morakito/MoRenderer/README.md

 # MoRenderer

-MoRenderer is a software rasterization renderer based on c++11.
+MoRenderer is a software rasterization renderer based on c++ 20.
 The main purpose of the project is to learn the principles of modern rendering.
 Currently only Windows is supported (uses win32 to display window and image)

 <img src="images/PBR-Material-Inspector.gif" width="400">
 <img src="images/Switch-Rendering-Mode.gif" width="400">